angular/angularfire/docs/auth.md

 - `idToken` fires after an auth state change has completed, and also when Firebase refreshes the token in the background, which is what keeps the cookie current.
 - `beforeAuthStateChanged` fires earlier, while an auth state change is still in progress and before Firebase sets the new user, so a page load that races a sign-out cannot send a token for the user who just left and get their data rendered back.
 Its third argument puts the cookie back if another blocking callback rejects the auth state change.

-#### `beforeAuthStateChanged` from `firebase/auth`

-One import here is deliberately different from the rest of this guide. `beforeAuthStateChanged` comes from `firebase/auth` rather than `@angular/fire/auth`.
-AngularFire's version keeps the app marked as busy until its callback first runs, and this callback only runs when someone signs in or out.

-Importing it from `@angular/fire/auth` makes `ng build` hang during route extraction and fail with a timeout.
-That is a bug on our side and a fix is planned.
-Once it lands, this can be imported from `@angular/fire/auth` like everything else.

 Name the cookie `__session`.
 Behind Firebase Hosting it is the [only cookie forwarded](https://firebase.google.com/docs/hosting/manage-cache#using_cookies) to your server code, and any other name is dropped before your app sees it.

-#### Both attributes matter:
+#### Both attributes matter

+The cookie sync above sets `{ secure: true, sameSite: 'lax' }`, and neither attribute is optional.

 - `secure` keeps the cookie off unencrypted connections.
 Browsers make an exception for `localhost`, so local development still works.
 - `sameSite: 'lax'` keeps the cookie off cross-site requests while still sending it when someone follows a link into your app, which is what lets that first page render signed in.
 If your app never needs a signed-in first render from an external link, use `'strict'` instead.

+#### What this cookie carries

 This cookie carries a short-lived ID token that scripts on your page can read.
 Firebase already keeps the signed-in state in browser storage, so the cookie does not create a new place for a token to be stolen from, but it does travel on every request.

 If you need a session the browser cannot read, use Firebase's [session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies) with the Admin SDK instead.
 Those cannot be handed to `initializeServerApp`, so that approach means verifying the cookie yourself and building your own server-side Auth context.

+#### `beforeAuthStateChanged` from `firebase/auth`

+One import in the code above is deliberately different from the rest of this guide. `beforeAuthStateChanged` comes from `firebase/auth` rather than `@angular/fire/auth`.
+AngularFire's version keeps the app marked as busy until its callback first runs, and this callback only runs when someone signs in or out.

+Importing it from `@angular/fire/auth` makes `ng build` hang during route extraction and fail with a timeout.
+That is a bug on our side, tracked in [#3748](https://github.com/angular/angularfire/issues/3748).
+Once the fix lands, this can be imported from `@angular/fire/auth` like everything else.

 ### 3. Pass the cookie into the render